 Complaints about SEN provision in our school should be made to the class teacher in the first instance, then to the SENco.
 If the complaint isn't resolved it shall be addressed to the Phase Principal.
-They will then be referred to the school's complaints policy.
+The principal will then meet with the SENco to address the concerns and put into place an action plan if needed.